abhiSyncd/Java-Threads-Step-By-Step/6-a-ImmutableClasses-ThreadSafe/readMe.md

 ## 2 - Advantage
-    - Thread safe : can be shared without synchronization in concurrent environment
+    - Thread safe : can be shared without synchronization in concurrent environment Since String is immutable in Java, it's inherently thread-safe.

 ## 3 - Use case
     - Good choice for HashMap-Key